 Building envelope.
 Upgrades to the building envelope—such as adding insulation or replacing windows—can reduce energy use and improve occupant comfort.
 All doors and windows should be periodically inspected for leaks.
 Caulking and weather-stripping leaks help minimize air infiltration and can reduce energy waste.

 Air conditioning (AC).
 Many AC systems use a dampered vent called an economizer to draw in cool outside air and reduce the need for mechanically cooled air.
-Although economizers can generate energy savings on the order of 2 to 9 percent of building energy use, they are notorious for malfunctioning and their operation is sensitive to temperature setpoints.
-In fact, a malfunctioning economizer could consume 52 percent more energy than a building with no economizer at all.
+Although economizers can generate energy savings on the order of 2% to 9% of building energy use, they are notorious for malfunctioning and their operation is sensitive to temperature setpoints.
+In fact, a malfunctioning economizer could consume 52% more energy than a building with no economizer at all.
 To ensure that economizers produce savings and don’t waste energy, it’s recommended that you have a licensed technician clean and lubricate movable surfaces and perform functional testing—to identify failed actuators, linkages, and stuck dampers—in conjunction with the air-conditioning system’s annual maintenance.

 Fans.
 Fan blades, bearings, and belts should be inspected at least once a year to prevent failure and maintain efficiency.
 During the inspection, fan blades should be cleaned, bearings should be checked for adequate lubrication, and belts should be adjusted and changed if needed.